Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

 \subsubsection{Sensors placed according to a Poisson cluster process}

 Wireless sensor deployments frequently exhibit higher node densities in urban or built-up areas than in rural regions.
-These clustering phenomena can be well approximated by various types of \textit{Poisson cluster processes}, among which the \textit{Mat\'{e}rn cluster process (MCP)} and the \textit{Thomas cluster process (TCP)} are the most widely studied \cite{Poisson_cluster,Błaszczyszyn2015clustering}; see \cite[Chapter~2]{Haenggi2012} for background.
-Both are special cases of the broader class of \textit{Neyman--Scott processes} \cite{neymanscott_book}.
+These clustering phenomena can be well approximated by various types of \textit{Poisson cluster processes}, among which the \textit{Mat\'{e}rn cluster process (MCP)} and the \textit{Thomas cluster process (TCP)} are the most widely studied \cite{Poisson_cluster,Wireless_Network_TCP,Wireless_Network_MCP_TCP}; see \cite[Chapter~2]{Haenggi2012} for background.
+Both are special cases of the broader class of \textit{Neyman--Scott processes} \cite[Chapter~3.4.3]{Haenggi2012}.

-In these models, the construction begins with a homogeneous PPP $\Phi^p = \{X_i\}_{i \in \mathcal{I}^{\Phi^p}}$ of parent nodes in $\IR^d$ with intensity $\lambda_p$.
+In these models, the construction begins with an HPPP $\Phi^p = \sum_{i \in \mathcal{I}^{\Phi^p}}\delta_{X_i}$ of parent nodes in $\IR^d$ with intensity $\lambda_0$.
 For each parent node, the number of daughter nodes associated with it follows a Poisson distribution with mean $\bar{c}$, and each daughter node is then positioned around its parent according to a specified spatial scattering distribution.
+The final PP of interest is defined by the union of all daughter points, excluding the parent points themselves.
 Therefore, both MCP and TCP share the same overall density,

 and they differ only in the spatial arrangement of the daughter points relative to their parent nodes.
-In the MCP, the daughter nodes are independently and uniformly scattered within a ball $B_{X_i}(\rho_c)$ of radius $\rho_c$ centered at each parent node $X_i\in \Phi^p$, where $\rho_c>0$ is the cluster radius.
+In the MCP, the daughter nodes are independently and uniformly scattered within a ball $B_{X_i}(\rho_c)$ of radius $\rho_c$ centered at each parent node $X_i,i\in \mathcal{I}^{\Phi^p}$, where $\rho_c>0$ is the cluster radius.
 In contrast, the TCP independently scatters daughter nodes according to an isotropic multivariate normal distribution centered at the parent location, with covariance matrix $\sigma_c^2 I_d$, where $I_d$ is the $d$-dimensional identity matrix and $\sigma_c>0$.
-In both cases, the final point process of interest is defined by the union of all daughter points, excluding the parent points themselves.
-By employing these clustered point processes, we can better model spatial correlations and local aggregation effects, leading to more realistic and analytically tractable frameworks for analyzing network performance in heterogeneous environments.
+By employing these clustered PPs, we can better model spatial correlations and local aggregation effects, leading to more realistic and analytically tractable frameworks for analyzing network performance in heterogeneous environments.